TykTechnologies/tyk-operator/docs/operator_context.md

 # Using secret for sensitive information

-It is not recommended to set `.spec.auth` in the custom resource `yaml` because it is a sensitive data that third party can use to access your tyk deployment.
+It is not recommended to set `.spec.env.auth` in the custom resource `yaml` because it is a sensitive data that third party can use to access your tyk deployment.
 You should use secret instead.